 While tourists fight for Big Five photos, I’ve spent many years tracking Africa’s most fascinating tiny creatures – the Small Five.
 Ever seen an ant take down its prey?
 Trust me, it’s more dramatic than any lion hunt you’ll watch on Netflix!

-1. Sabi Sands Game Reserve, South Africa – Elephant Shrew Central
+1. Elephant Shrew – to be seen at Sabi Sands Game Reserve, South Africa –

 Best Viewing Tips: